FlicAnderson/RSE-personas/README.md

 A conda environment yaml file for running this code is stored within the repo within the `code/githubanalysis/` folder as `coding-smart-github.yml`.

+#### GitHub Authentication

+This code expects a GitHub Personal Access Token stored in a file called `config.cfg` locally.
+This PAT should have read access to repo permissions, and in my case also has GitHub Workflow permissions.

 #### License
 Licensed under BSD 3-Clause "New" or "Revised" License.